jbcodeforce/flink-studies/docs/index.md

 Microservice architecture addresses part of those problems by isolating data storage per service.

 To get insight from the data, the traditional approach is to develop data warehouse and ETL jobs to copy and transform data from the transactional systems to the warehouse.
-ETL process extracts data from a transactional database, transforms data into a common representation that might include validation, value normalization, encoding, deduplication, and schema transformation, and finally loads the new record into the target analytical database.
+ETL processes extract data from a transactional database, transform data into a common representation that might include validation, value normalization, encoding, deduplication, and schema transformation, and finally load the new records into the target analytical database.
 They are batches and run periodically.

 From the data warehouse, the analysts build queries, metrics, and dashboards / reports to address a specific business question.
 Massive storage is needed, which uses different protocol such as: NFS, S3, HDFS...

-Today, there is a new way to think about data by seeing they are created as continuous streams of events, which can be processed in real time, and serve as the foundation for stateful stream processing application: the analytics move to the real data stream.
+Today, there is a new way to think about data, by considering them, as continuous streams of events, which can be processed in real time.
+Those event streams serve as the foundation for stateful stream processing application: the analytics move to the data.

 We can define three classes of applications implemented with stateful stream processing: